antoineol/destinees-ce1-matchmaker/README.md

 ## Requirements

-- Node.js version >= 18
+- Node.js version >= 20
 - VSCode: this is the IDE we use at Acme for coding.
+The project contains VSCode-specific configuration.
 - yarn - from a terminal: `npm install -g yarn`
 - git